 Survivor benefits protect the remaining spouse.
 When one spouse dies, the survivor receives the higher of the two Social Security benefits.
 This helps, but the household still loses one benefit entirely.
 Many couples don’t plan for this income drop, which can create financial stress at an already difficult time.

 Coordinating claiming strategies maximizes lifetime benefits.
-One common approach has the lower-earning spouse claim benefits at full retirement age while the higher-earning spouse delays until 70.
-This maximizes the survivor benefit since the remaining spouse will receive that larger amount for life.
+One common approach has the lower-earning spouse claim at full retirement age while the higher earner delays until 70, which can maximize the survivor benefit since the remaining spouse would receive that larger amount for life.
+A financial advisor in Long Beach who specializes in Social Security strategy can help model these scenarios for your household.

 FAQs